preciofishbone/OmniaDocsG2/working-with-processes/print-process/index.rst

 Print a process
 =====================================

-In Omnia 6.10 and later, it's possible to print a process.

-Go to the process you want to print and click the button:
+To print a process, go to the process and click the button:

 .. image:: print-process-button.png